firepear/homefarm/docs/management.md

 machines in your farm are doing.
 If too much output is generated to fit onscreen, `less` will be invoked.

-If you don't want paging, invoke it with `farmctl status nopage`.
+If you don't want paging, invoke it with `farmctl status nopage`

+You can also get the status of a single node with `farmctl status <NODENAME>`

 To quickly check on your nodes without starting up an interactive farmctl session, you can run `/HOMEFARM_PATH/bin/farmctl status-only`.
-The usual status output will be printed to stdout and you'll be returned to your regular command line.
-If your Homefarm install is not at `~/homefarm`, you'll need to pass the location as an argument.
+The output will go to to stdout and you'll be returned to your command line.
+If your Homefarm install is not at `~/homefarm`, you'll need to pass the location as an argument. `status-only` does not support single-node reporting.